seansfkelley/seansfkelley.github.io/_drafts/tangrams.md

   </svg>
 </p>

 The foundational layer 1, on the bottom, is smaller and simpler, which creates a top-heavy design.
-The system has some sharp edges, and there are bits that stick out awkwardly, yet are tightly coupled to the larger layer 2.
+The system has some sharp edges, and there are bits that stick out awkwardly, yet are tightly coupled and can't be moved independently.
+Layer 2 reaches too far down, sometimes even past the foundation to what's below.

-Through years of organic software expansion, the shapes had grown into this configuration.
-Even trying to move the tiles around to be bottom-heavy, or to stick out awkwardly in another direction that would at least allow it to sit flat, were pretty significant undertakings.
-I guess could sand off the pointy bits and hope for the best.
+Through years of organic software growth, the shapes had grown into this configuration.
+Even trying to move the tiles around to be bottom-heavy instead, or to stick out awkwardly in another direction that would at least allow it to sit flat, were pretty significant undertakings.
+I figured I could sand off the pointy bits and hope for the best with the irregular remainders.

 Then I saw the silhouette.